skgtech/skgtech.github.io/submit-event/index.md

 The event description has a special role for the SKGTech website.
 It is used as the data entry field; The SKGTech engine will parse the description and look for specific keywords that will then use to render the event.
 The fields have a unique name and are separated using a colon from their values, here are all the possible fields:

-* **venue:** This is a free text field, this is the place where you name a particular venue and any special instructions on where to find the meetup (i.e. 2nd floor, Office #3).
+* **Venue:** This is a free text field, this is the place where you name a particular venue and any special instructions on where to find the meetup (i.e. 2nd floor, Office #3).
-* **info:** This field expects a url that points to the events homepage.
+* **Info:** This field expects a url that points to the events homepage.
-* **map:** This field expects a Google Maps url that points directly to a Google Maps link with the exact location of the event.
+* **Map:** This field expects a Google Maps url that points directly to a Google Maps link with the exact location of the event.
-* **about:** A free text description of the event.
+* **About:** A free text description of the event.

 All of the above fields are optional, however at least one has to be defined.
 Here's an example *Description* event field from the OpenThessaloniki event: